• Skip to primary navigation

 • Put sticks / blocks of refrigerated butter in the inner pot of the Instant Pot.

-• Start Instant Pot in saute mode – normal.
-Butter will first melt, then start bubbling up, and turn frothy.
+• Start Instant Pot in saute mode - normal.

-• The ghee will continue to cook for a couple of minutes even after you have hit cancel, and the it will have a deeper golden hue when done.
+• The ghee will continue to cook for a couple of minutes even after you have hit cancel, and it will have a deeper golden hue when done.

-• Allow ghee to cool to room temperature and then strain it to separate the milk solids.
+• Allow ghee to cool to room temperature, and then strain it to separate the milk solids.

 • Store ghee in a clean airtight glass container.